 5. Malaria was eradicated in 1965.

-8. Immunization against influenza for the elderly began in 1998.
-Hospital care rate for the elderly has been reduced by 54%.
+8. Vaccination against influenza for the elderly was launched in 1998.

 9. Polio was eradicated in 2000.